Homemade Macaroni and Cheese

 This Homemade Macaroni and Cheese is made with a mix of cheddar, Monterey Jack, and pasta topped with buttery bread crumbs.
 Pure comfort food!

 The whole family adored my Baked Macaroni & Cheese.
 Cheesy and flavorful, it will feed a crowd.

 I tend to be fearless in the kitchen.
-At 25 years old, I remember being tired, pregnant and nauseated and painting filo dough with melted butter to make my first baklava for a neighborhood cookout.
-But I also have clear memories of a couple flops from that same time period.
-One notable dish being a beef stroganoff when I attempted to make a more upscale version by replacing the ground beef with strips of some mystery cut of meat.
+At 25 years old, I remember being tired, pregnant, and nauseated and painting filo dough with melted butter to make my first baklava for a neighborhood cookout.
+But I also have clear memories of a couple of flops from that same time period.
+One notable dish was a beef stroganoff when I attempted to make a more upscale version by replacing the ground beef with strips of some mystery cut of meat.
 We spent more time chewing than chatting during that meal.

 The hubby still reminds me of that disastrous entree from time to time.
-And then there was the homemade mac and cheese I made for our first Lent as a married couple.
+And then there was the homemade macaroni and cheese I made for our first Lent as a married couple.
 It was so bland and pasty.
 I should have stuck with the box of Kraft Deluxe!
-So fast forward a couple decades.
+So fast forward a couple of decades.
 I still get nervous when I am about to make homemade macaroni and cheese.
 Would there be enough flavor?
 Would it be gluey? lumpy? or creamy?
 I turned to Cook’s Illustrated for a tried and true Classic Macaroni and Cheese recipe.